How Can NDIS Funding Be Used for Speech Pathology?

 1. One-on-One and Group Intervention

-1. Reasonable and Necessary Supports
+1. Reasonable and Necessary Support Services

 1. Services Not Funded by the NDIS